juno-fx/Terra-Official-Plugins/docs/workflow.md

 4. Log in to the ArgoCD UI and see your plugin listed as an Application.
 5. Make changes to your plugin locally and push them to the remote branch.
 6. ArgoCD will automatically detect the changes and update the application in the local cluster.
+7. Repeat the process until you are satisfied with your plugin.

 ## Workflow Steps